Northfield Bancorp (NFBK)

 AI Analysis | Feedback

-Steven M. Klein, Chairman, President & CEO
+Chairman, President & CEO

 Mr. Klein joined Northfield Bancorp in 2005 as Chief Financial Officer.
-He was subsequently named Chief Operating Officer in 2011, President in 2013, and appointed Chief Executive Officer on November 1, 2017.
-Prior to joining Northfield, he was an audit partner with KPMG LLP, focusing on community banking practices.
-He is a Certified Public Accountant (CPA).
-Mr. Klein serves as a Director of Middlesex Water Company, a Trustee of Richmond University Medical Center, and a Director of the Staten Island Economic Development Corporation.
-He was also elected to the Board of Directors of the Federal Home Loan Bank of New York (FHLBNY) for a four-year term beginning January 1, 2025.
+He was named Chief Operating Officer in 2011, President in 2013, and appointed Chief Executive Officer effective November 1, 2017.
+Mr. Klein is a Certified Public Accountant.
+He is a Director of Middlesex Water Company, a Trustee of Richmond University Medical Center, a Director of the Staten Island Economic Development Corporation, a Board Member of the New Jersey Bankers Association, and a Trustee of the Northfield Bank Foundation.
+He was also elected to the Board of Directors of the Federal Home Loan Bank of New York for a four-year term from January 1, 2025, to December 31, 2028.

-William R. Jacobs, Executive Vice President & Chief Financial Officer
+Executive VP & Chief Financial Officer

-Vickie Tomasello, Executive Vice President & Chief Risk Officer
+Executive VP - Chief Risk Officer

 Ms. Tomasello is responsible for managing the effective governance of risk programs and overseeing Information Security, Bank Secrecy, Security, Credit Administration, Risk Management, and Compliance areas of the Bank.
 She is a Certified Public Accountant with over 25 years of experience in risk, audit, reporting, analytics, and governance.
+Ms. Tomasello is a member of several professional organizations, including the American Institute of Certified Public Accountants, Information Systems Audit and Control Association, Institute of Internal Auditors, Mid-Size Bank Coalition of America - Chief Audit Executives Group, New Jersey Bankers Association Internal Audit Committee, and Risk Management Association.

 AI Analysis | Feedback